Sharing the Road with Whales & All Marine Mammals

 Never attempt to free a whale yourself.
 Injured marine mammals should be reported to the Marine Wildlife Rescue regional agencies.
 Check this information at https://www.parks.ca.gov/?page_id=29224(under EMERGENCY CONTACTS - MARINE WILDLIFE RESCUE).

-Should you have an encounter with marine mammals, make sure you “share the road” and maintain a respectful distance from our amazing marine wildlife.
+Should you have an encounter with marine mammals, make sure you “share the road” and or the shore and maintain a respectful distance from our amazing marine wildlife.